Updated on 2/20/2024 with the current methods you can use to regain access to an old Facebook account. Removed privacy options no longer available.

 Go to https://www.facebook.com/login/identify to search for your account.
 You can search by the email or phone number you used to set up the account, or just by name (the search screen doesn’t mention that option but it works, too).

 If you go the name route, your account may or may not show up, depending on your privacy settings.
-If you don’t see it, click “I’m not on this list” and you’ll be prompted to enter the name of a friend and search again.
+And you may have used a nickname or a variation of your name that you don't use anymore, so try a few variations.
+If you don’t see your account, click “I’m not on this list” and you’ll be prompted to enter the name of a friend and search again.
+Try a few friends if the first one doesn't work.
+They may also use a variation of their name.

 Once you find your old account, you’ll be able to send a reset code to any of the email addresses or phone numbers you associated with your account.
 If you’re not sure which email address you used, Facebook will show you a redacted version (e.g., email@example.com) that should spark your memory in case it’s an old email that you don’t log into anymore.